Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 In this audit, individuals and companies are evaluated for compliance with income tax laws and filing accurate returns.
 An external agency usually handles this task to prevent corruption.
 As per the Income Tax Act, 1961, all filed returns are checked to ensure income, tax deductions, expenses, and claims are right.
 This process further simplifies return computation and the Chartered Accountant handling the audit must submit both Form 3CA/3CB/3CD and an audit report.

-Section 44AB, of the Income Tax Act deals with tax audits.
+Section 44AB, of the Income Tax Act deals with tax audit due date.
 A tax audit is when a special accountant looks at a person’s financial records to make sure everything is correct and fair.
 This is done to stop people from cheating on their taxes.
 The accountant checks if the person followed all the rules, like filing their taxes on time and telling the truth about their income and deductions.
-Only a special accountant, called a practising chartered accountant, can do a tax audit.
+Only a special accountant, called a practising chartered accountant, can do a tax audit due date.

 Empower Your Business With Expert Precision – Our Top-Tier Bookkeeping Service for a Seamless Financial Journey!